 - Students are expected to read and, if needed, respond in a timely manner to college e-mails.
 It is suggested that students check college e-mail daily to avoid missing time-sensitive or important college messages.
-Students may forward college e-mails to alternate e-mail addresses; however, SPC will not be held responsible for e-mails forwarded to alternate addresses. - A student's failure to receive or read official communications sent to the student's assigned e-mail address in a timely manner does not absolve the student from knowing and complying with the content of the official communication. - The official college e-mail address assigned to students can be revoked if it is determined the student is utilizing it inappropriately.
-College e-mail must not be used to send offensive or disruptive messages nor to display messages that violate state or federal law. - Instructors make every attempt to respond to student emails during regular college business hours.
-Instructors are not required to answer emails after hours or on weekends. - Students who use email inappropriately to faculty, students, staff, or others will be dismissed from the program.
+Students may forward college e-mails to alternate e-mail addresses; however, SPC will not be held responsible for e-mails forwarded to alternate addresses. - A student's failure to receive or read official communications sent to their assigned e-mail address promptly does not absolve them from knowing and complying with the official communication's content. - The official college e-mail address assigned to students can be revoked if it is determined the student is utilizing it inappropriately.
+College e-mail must not be used to send offensive or disruptive messages nor to display messages that violate state or federal law. - Instructors make every attempt to respond to student emails during regular college business hours when faculty are on campus.
+Instructors are not required to answer emails after hours or on weekends. - Students who use email inappropriately to faculty, students, staff, or others will be placed on probation for the first offense; and dismissed from the program for a second offense.

-Texting Faculty:

-Students should not text faculty via the faculty cell phone.
-Written communication should be by email or office phone.
+Texting Faculty: Students should not text faculty via the faculty cell phone.
+Written communication should be by email, or the student may call the office phone.
 The faculty cell phone is for contact during clinical hours ONLY and should not be used outside the clinical experience.
 Students who text faculty will be placed on probation for the first offense and dismissed from the program for the second offense.